SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 ### Before Entering

-It's strongly recommended to register useful scrolls to the Blank Scroll list.<br/>These include Extinction, Eradicate, Mon House, Desert, and Lost.
+It's strongly recommended to register the following to the Blank Scroll list:<br/>Extinction, Eradicate, Mon House, Desert, and Lost.

 Keeping the storehouse at 80/80 makes it easier to discern between Mailing Pot and Black Hole Pot.<br/>However, Mailing Pot can only be found as a shop table item or inside walls early on, so it's not necessary.